UDR ESG — Elevating Excellence

 - Adjusting resources, processes, and strategies if necessary to reduce risk.

-UDR has an Enterprise Security Program that provides real-time monitoring of cyber security threats.
+The members of the UDR Cyber Security Office ("CSO") use a governance, risk, and compliance framework to ensure that we mature our security program at the same rate we innovate our technology.
 This comprehensive program monitors the health of the Company’s overall security performance including governance, associate training, risk, business continuity, application health, compliance against standards, and building management systems.

-- The protection of resident data and privacy.
+- The protection of personally identifiable data and privacy.

-- Securing all business data that is generated, stored, or transmitted.
+- Securing business data that is generated, stored, or transmitted.

 The Company has an established compliance program that is designed to help ensure business is conducted ethically in accordance with company policy.
 This reduces third-party risk, including fraud risk.
 Periodically, a due diligence review is performed of the Company’s vendors to confirm licenses, tax identification numbers, criminal, and other background searches, insurance, and that Company required standards of performance are met.
 This review ensures compliance with federal laws including the Patriot Act, The Money Laundering Control Act, and Executive Order 13224.
 All vendors must agree to comply with all applicable laws and regulations, including non-discrimination laws.

-Our Internal Audit group is independent and reports directly to the Audit and Risk Management Committee of the Board of Directors.
+Our Internal Audit group is independent and reports directly to the Audit and Risk Management Committee of the Board.
 The Internal Audit group utilizes data analytics software and robotic process automation to audit and test whole populations of significant Company operational and financial transactions.
 The audit results are summarized and provided to senior management and the Audit and Risk Management Committee.